 The product is measured and placed into bags or cardboard boxes.
 The use-by date is then printed on each package.

 Between preparation and storage, dozens of quality controls are carried out, including temperature, bacteriology and weight checks.
 Bonduelle ensures perfect traceability, from the farm through to dispatch, so that it can respond quickly if a quality issue is detected.

-The cans are delivered by truck to the point of sale.
+The vegetables are delivered in refrigerated trucks to the point of sale.